Warton, Fylde: Amenities

 Warton Library was situated at 156 Lytham Road The library premises closed in 2010 but has since been re-furbished and is used as staging point for police community support officers.
 On 8 February 2013 the premises re-opened as a community library offering a book exchange service every Wednesday and Saturday.

 The village has two public houses.
 The Birley Arms is located on Bryning Lane.
 The Birley family were 19th century flax and cotton mill-owners in nearby Kirkham.
-In October 2012 the public house formerly named the Pickwick Tavern became the Clifton Arms at Warton.
+The second public house is situated on the main road through the village.
+Originally known as the Clifton Arms.
+In the 1960s,it was refurbished and re-opened as The Pickwick Tavern.
+In October 2012 the public house reverted to the Clifton Arms at Warton.
 In addition to the two public houses there is a social club, the Chequers, located on Harbour Lane.
 There is also a Morrisons on Harbour Lane and a Tesco Express on Lytham Road.
 The village Post Office closed in July 2012 and the premises is now for sale.
 In June 2015 a Post Office counter was opened in McColl's, which is open from 6am to 10pm daily.
 The village has a number of car sales outlets.
 The main garage in the village, J. Townsend and Son, was largely demolished in 2017 and reopened as a Spar, including butchers and delicatessen in 2018.
 Fuel is now sold on the new forecourt through the Spar counters but Townsends have retained their tyre and car repair business, sharing their space with Coastal Coaches.
 The village also attracts many tourists from the populous caravan and holiday parks in the area including Oaklands Caravan Park situated on Lytham Road which is owned by the U.K. Leisure Parks group.